jhaslowh/UFO_Attack/README.md

 - "timeSpeed [value]" : set how fast the time of day progresses
 - "tutorial skip" : skip tutorial if in it

+Commands while in Level Select
+- "unlockall" : unlocks all levels

 Technical Information
 ---------------------